vonwenm/golang-cassandra/README.md

-Project for applying the Cassandra schema and installing Cassandra.
+Project for applying the Cassandra schema and installing a **dockerized** Cassandra.

 ## Usage

 ### Get the code:

        git clone git@bitbucket.org:springersbm/cassandra.git
+### Start the docker image.
+in the project, execute

+     ./docker-run.sh

+### run cqlsh:

+     ./docker-run-cqlsh.sh